All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • If the page is unavailable, try to find information on other resources that may contain similar content.

 Wikipedia uses bots that regularly check external links on pages.
 Bots can automatically mark invalid links or even update them if they find more current versions.
-If a link does not work, users can add special templates, such as {{Dead link}}, which mark the link as invalid.
+If a link is not working, users can add special templates, such as {{Dead link}}, which mark the link as invalid.
 This signals to other editors the need to correct or replace the link.

-Wikipedia recommends archiving links using services like Wayback Machine or WebCite and using these archived versions as sources.
+Wikipedia recommends archiving links using services like the Wayback Machine or WebCite and using these archived versions as sources.
 This helps preserve access to information even if the original link becomes invalid.
-Wikipedia is based on the principles of collaborative editing.
+Wikipedia is based on the principles of collective editing.
 Anyone can make changes to an article by correcting or replacing invalid links with current ones.
 The community of editors actively works to maintain the relevance and reliability of information.

 Приклад маркування неактивного посилання (додається лінк на архівовану версію)